LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 A boolean value, specify whether the plugin should log error messages in Rainmeter log window.

-- `true`(Recommended): The plugin will log a warning message if some of the Parameters in processings or handlers aren't actually used by handlers.
+- `true`(Recommended): The plugin will log a warning message if some of the Parameters in `Processing` option or handlers aren't recognized.

   ?> If you see such messages in your log, then maybe you have made a mistake in option name, or tried to use option that doesn't exist.